Create an add-on

 Get data into Splunk

 Getting data into Splunk is necessary before Enterprise Security can normalize the data at search time and use the information to populate dashboards and reports.
-This step is highlighted due to the different ways that some data sources can be captured, thus resulting in different formats of data.
-As you develop a technology add-on, it is important to ensure that you are accurately defining the method by which the data will be captured and indexed within Splunk.
+This step is highlighted because of the different ways that some data sources can be captured, thus resulting in different formats of data.
+As you develop an add-on, ensure that you are accurately defining the method by which the data will be captured and indexed within Splunk.

 Common data input techniques used to bring in data from security-relevant devices, systems, and software include: